AIMGym/CIAssignment/README.md

 The user will be taken to the “FAQ” page (Frequently Asked Questions) that will display a list of common questions one might expect to find when entering a site of this nature.

 The vision of the website is to feature a header photo spanning the top of the page which will be directly succeeded by a menu bar featuring links to all relevant pages of the website, including a login bar at the far right.
 The colour scheme will feature light, eye-pleasing tones, and photos will be prevalent throughout all pages as seen fit.

+ASSIGNMENT 2:

+HOW TO RUN: Our database is called comp4711 - as specified There are 4 sql files under data- comp4711.sql is the complete database file (however it does not work on some machines) If there are errors, create the database manually and then use the other 3 sql files to create the tables.

+The Admin page can be accessed under FAQ's/LOGIN button